Psychiatric History

 LEARN MORECognitive Behavioral Psychotherapy

-Cognitive behavioral therapy (CBT) is a form of psychological treatment that has been demonstrated to be effective for a range of problems including depression, anxiety disorders, alcohol and drug use problems, marital problems, eating disorders, and severe mental illness.
-A mental health psychiatrist can utilize cognitive behavioral therapy (CBT) to address these issues.
+Cognitive behavioral therapy (CBT) is an effective psychological treatment for a range of issues, including depression, anxiety, substance abuse, eating disorders, and other mental illnesses.
+A mental health psychiatrist can use this therapy to address these problems.

 LEARN MORETrauma & PTSD